orcam-public/GreatMinds2019/README.md

 ```

 If you get a reply with a score of -1, it means something is wrong with your submission.
 Check the submission's shape matches the number of unique test sequences.
 Come see us if you need any help.

-## Leaderboard

-Once the hackathon starts we will publish a leaderboard that will display the latest and highest results from each team.
-Results until Wednesday evening will be based on a "public" subset of the evaluation data.
-Thursday evening the leaderboard will be reset, and submissions will be evaluated based on the "private" subset.
-You don't have to change anything on your side.
-The winners will be the ones who reach the end of the hackathon at the top of the table.

 ## Rules